 Tip 1: Provide a description that defines the two terms

 Tip 2: Demonstrate how probability and impact are applied in risk analysis

-Risk probability refers to the possibility of having a risk event.
-This possibility can be represented in a quantitative and qualitative manner.
+Risk probability refers to the possibility of having a risky event.
+This possibility can be represented quantitatively and qualitatively.
 Risk probability is expressed qualitatively using terms such as rare, possible, and frequent.
 Numerical expression utilizes frequencies, percentages, and scores.”